-Either answer is fine as long as you’re happy.
+Either answer is fine as long as you’re satisfied.
+There’s no reason for embarrassment.
 The bottom line is to be content without anyone else’s influence or opinion.

 This person acted as though I was wrong for doing things according to my own schedule.
 That stance dimmed my opinion of him.